“NEARLY PERFECT” IS NOT AN OPTION

-Every deep draw stamping starts as a flat disc of sheet metal, blanked from coiled stock.
+Every deep-draw stamping starts as a flat disc of sheet metal, blanked from coiled stock.
 Trans-Matic improves material utilization by staggering our blanks to reduce scrap and material costs.
-The deep draw stamping process minimizes waste, meaning your parts are made with the minimum amount of material required and you aren’t wasting money on metal that gets tossed in the scrap bin.
+The deep-draw transfer stamping process minimizes waste, meaning your parts are made with the minimum amount of material required and you aren’t spending money on metal that ends up in the scrap bin.

 Trans-Matic produces highly customized deep draw parts for our customers.
 We utilize in-die stations to manufacture a variety of features:

 - Multiple side piercing

 - Rib forming

 - Shaped flange trimming

 06 Not Just Through